KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:

+v13.8.0
+* Fix issue with configs with . in their names.
+* Add more thermal data

 v13.7.0
 * Fixed MLI layers setting on tanks not persisting through load.
 * Support RP-1's config validation feature.